KhenAharon/Full-Stack-Web-Development-NodeJS/README.md

+# Full-Stack web development
 I am not allowed to publish the purpose of this project, but it's in general a mini full-stack web development project.

-These are the topics that this project includes:
+# These are the topics that this project includes:

-Technologies and labs:
+## Technologies and labs:
 ```
 Node.js, MongoDB, Mongoose, JQuery, Bootstrap, Expressjs, Cors
 ```

-Concepts:
+## Concepts:
 ```
 Same Origin Policy (SOP)
 Cross Origin Resource Sharing (CORS)